Ergodic SDEs on submanifolds and related numerical sampling schemes: Numerical examples

 In the numerical experiment, we choose $\beta=1.0$ in each of the above schemes.
-For the first scheme using $\Theta$, we simulate (\ref{ex3-scheme-0}) for $n=5\times 10^{6}$ steps with the step-size $h=0.01$ (total time $T=50000$).
-In each step, $\Theta(x^{(l+\frac{1}{2})})$ is computed by solving the ODE (\ref{ex3-scheme-0-flow}) starting from $y(0) = x^{(l+\frac{1}{2})}$ until the time when $|\xi(y(s))| < 10^{-7}$, using the $3$rd order (Bogacki-Shampine) Runge-Kutta (RK) method.
-Since the right hand sides of (\ref{ex3-scheme-0-flow}) decrease to zero exponentially (see Remark~\ref{rmk-on-numerical-scheme}), the step-size for solving the ODE is set to $\Delta t = 0.1$ initially and is multiplied by $1.05$ in each iteration of the RK method.
-On average, we find that $57$ iterations of the RK method are needed in each step in order to meet the criterion $|\xi(y(s))| < 10^{-7}$.
+For the first scheme using $\Theta$, we simulate (\ref{ex1-scheme-0}) for $n=2\times 10^{7}$ steps with the step-size $h=0.01$.
+In each constraint step, $\Theta(x^{(l+\frac{1}{2})})$ is computed by solving the ODE (\ref{ex1-scheme-0-flow}) starting from $y(0) = x^{(l+\frac{1}{2})}$ until the time when $|\xi(y(s))| < 10^{-8}$ is satisfied, using the $3$rd order (Bogacki-Shampine) Runge-Kutta (RK) method.
+The adaptivity technique in the second point of Remark~\ref{rmk-on-numerical-scheme-about-ode} is used with $\kappa=0.5$.
+The step-size for solving the ODE is set to $\Delta s = 0.1$ initially and is divided by $2.0$ whenever we find that the value of $|\xi|$ is not decreasing.
+(The numerical error of $\Theta$ is $3.7 \times 10^{-7}$ on average, comparing to the reference solution that is obtained by solving the ODE with $\kappa=0$ and the fixed step-size $\Delta s= 0.001$.)
+On average, we observe that $25$ iterations of the RK method are needed in each constraint step in order to meet the criterion $|\xi(y(s))| < 10^{-8}$.

-For the second scheme using $\Theta^A$, we simulate (\ref{ex3-scheme-0-a}) for $n=1.5\times 10^{7}$ steps with the step-size $h=0.002$ (total time $T=30000$).
-Notice that, a smaller step-size $h$ is used, because in this case the non-gradient ODE flow (\ref{ex3-scheme-0-flow-a}) produces a drift force on the level set $\Sigma$.
-In each step, $\Theta^{A}(x^{(l+\frac{1}{2})})$ is computed by solving the ODE (\ref{ex3-scheme-0-flow-a}) in the same way (with the same parameters) as we did in the first scheme.
-On average, we find that $56$ iterations of the RK method are needed in each step in order to meet the criterion $|\xi(y(s))| < 10^{-7}$.
+For the second scheme using $\Theta^A$, we simulate (\ref{ex1-scheme-0-a}) for $n=2\times 10^{7}$ steps with the step-size $h=0.005$.
+Notice that, a slightly smaller step-size $h$ is used, because in this case the non-gradient ODE flow (\ref{ex1-scheme-0-flow-a}) produces a drift force on the level set $\Sigma$.
+In each constraint step, $\Theta^{A}(x^{(l+\frac{1}{2})})$ is computed by solving the ODE (\ref{ex1-scheme-0-flow-a}) in the same way (with the same parameters) as we did in the first scheme.
+On average, we find that $23$ iterations of the RK method are needed in each constraint step in order to meet the criterion $|\xi(y(s))| < 10^{-8}$.